Andrew Terrill

 bighorn sheep digging on a mountain side colorado april 2023

-Soon, I found myself seated in their midst, watching them feed, my stillness giving the sheep no cause for alarm.
+Once, by chance, I found myself seated in their midst, watching them feed, my stillness giving the sheep no cause for alarm.

 bighorn sheep grazing on a rugged mountain colorado april 2023